Global Warming Theory no 79

 In summertime the temperature is easily 10o C lower during daytime when cloudy.

-Clouds, CO2 and other greenhouse gases prevent low temperatures on the earth but they also prevent high temperatures.
+Clouds, CO2 and other greenhouse gases prevent low temperatures on Earth but they also prevent high temperatures.

 They act like buffers and equalize the temperatures.